 I encourage everyone to attend college to not only grow as an athlete but most importantly, as a person.
 The NCAA has provided me with an opportunity that allows me to strive as a student, but also as an athlete.
 I can live my gymnastics dream but also pursue my educational ambitions.
 Without the NCAA and the University of Oklahoma, I could have not done so.

 I will never have enough words to express my gratitude to everyone that has helped me get to where I am today.
-I could compile a very long list of all the people but that would likely exceed the word limit.
 I do want to say thank you to my family, my coaches, the medical staff, my teachers, my friends, and my teammates.
 Without these people in my life, all my awards and accomplishments would be nothing but dust-collectors.
 So, thank you all for your endless love, support, and encouragement.